 When you want to work with Geo data, you only need to add a new Geo Document to your ATLAS.ti project.
-This opens Apple Maps.
-To navigate to a specific region or location on the map, enter an address or location name in the search field.
+This opens an Open Street world map.
+When you click on the option Query Address, you can navigate to a specific region or location on the map.
 For more information, see Working With Geo Docs.